fenago/data-science/lab_guides/Lab_15.md

     ```

-    The `pd.read_csv()` function\'s arguments are the filename
-    as a string and the limit separator of a CSV file, which is
-    `,`.

-    Note

-    There are no headers for the dataset; we specifically mention this
-    using the `header = None` command.

-    We replace the missing values represented as `?` in the
-    dataset as `na` values using the
-    `na_values =  "?"` argument.
-This replacement is for ease
-    of further processing.

-    After reading the file, print the data frame using the
+    After reading the file, print the data frame using the `.head()` function.
-    `.head()` function.
 You should get the following output:

 ![](./images/B15019_15_03.jpg)

-    Caption: Loading data into the Colab notebook
+    Caption: Loading data into the Jupyter notebook

 5. Change the classes to `1` and `0`.